 - Compliance buyers of RECs: Utilities purchase renewable energy certificates to comply with renewable portfolio standards (RPS) requirements.
 RPS requirements mandate that certain states, such as California and New York, produce a certain percentage of their electricity from renewable sources.

 This means the buyer of the REC may not be the same as the buyer of the electricity being generated.

 However, to the financier, the offtaker (buyer of clean electricity) is as important as the REC buyer.

 If an offtaker’s credit is sub-par, RECs can play a role in helping you close a deal…

-RECs dramatically improve the underwriting profile of your renewable energy project, such as a PPA, enabling your project to qualify for offtaker insurance, as described below.
+RECs dramatically improve the underwriting profile of your renewable energy project, such as a PPA, as described below.

 How Renewable Energy Certificates Reduce Project Risk

 Solar project developers of power purchase agreement (PPA) projects, sale leasebacks, partnership flips, etc. can use renewable energy certificates to reduce renewable energy project risk in two ways: